 Regardless, America reboot it in 1998 and simply named it as Godzilla.
 It received negative reviews but was a box office success.
 Personally I think it was OK but I understand why the fans and critics hate it.
 It’s better seen as a generic monster film instead of a Godzilla remake because it fails to represent the franchise.

 The new 2014 movie is another reboot and not a sequel.
 And it’s yet again simply titled as Godzilla (these guys need to get creative, really.)
-Didn’t expect to wait this long for another Hollywood one but I think that has to do with the copyrights as the Japanese stakeholder was really pissed with the 1998 film.
+Didn’t expect to wait this long for another Hollywood one but I think that has to do with getting the copyright as the Japanese stakeholder was really pissed with the 1998 film.

 Hope it’s all good this time.
 At least the character design looks more like a Godzilla instead of a giant dinosaur.
 And the theme is also not as comical and gleeful as the “failed” version.